genGit963/Local_Storage_Manager/CONTRIBUTING.md

 # Contributing to Local Storage Manager

 Thank you for considering contributing to the **Local Storage Manager**!
-We welcome contributions from the community and appreciate your interest in improving this project.
+I welcome contributions from the community and appreciate your interest in improving this project.

 ## Table of Contents